Japanese numerals

 The Japanese numerals (数詞, sūshi) are numerals that are used in Japanese.
 In writing, they are the same as the Chinese numerals, and large numbers follow the Chinese style of grouping by 10,000.
 Two pronunciations are used: the Sino-Japanese readings of the Chinese characters and the Japanese (native words, readings).

-Basic numbering in Japanese
+Numbering in Japanese

 There are two ways of writing the numbers in Japanese: in Arabic numerals (1, 2, 3) or in Chinese numerals (一, 二, 三).
 The Arabic numerals are more often used in horizontal writing, and the Chinese numerals are more common in vertical writing.